October 2024 book club picks

 Presto!
 Magical Recovery Co. by Rutendo Dione

-When 11-year-old Amber discovers her uncle is a thief who recovers stolen items and missing people from fairy tales, she realises that’s why the Big Bid Wolf is in her Brixton sitting room.
+When 11-year-old Amber discovers her uncle is a thief who recovers stolen items and missing people from fairy tales, she realises that’s why the Big Bad Wolf is in her Brixton sitting room.
 Amber then embarks on a mission with her uncle to rescue Little Red Riding Hood, with help from Hansel and Gretel – deep in the mysterious world of Evadne.
-This distinctive and enchanting adventure effortlessesly merges familair fairy tales with twisty and thrilling adventures.
-It’s ideal for 9-12 year olds who want to read something completely different.
+This distinctive and enchanting adventure effortlessly merges familiar fairy tales with twisty and thrilling adventures.
+It’s ideal for 9-12-year-olds who want to read something completely different.
+Read our full review.

 9-12 year-olds | Author’s website